numanair/nano-control-surface/How-to.md

 The list of names is here: <https://tttapa.github.io/Control-Surface-doc/Doxygen/d4/dbe/namespaceMIDI__CC.html>

 Sometimes it is easier to set the CC number directly.
-To do so, add 0x (and a leading zero if single-digit) to the CC number.
-MIDI CC `7` becomes `0x07`.
+The CC numbers are hex.
+To check available hex values for a CC number look at the table here: <https://www.midi.org/specifications-old/item/table-3-control-change-messages-data-bytes-2> So MIDI CC `14` becomes `0x0E`.
 This allows for setting unnamed CC's.

 ### Setting the MIDI Channel